-Jellyfish doesn’t offer a free trial, and their users are required to purchase an annual subscription to use the tool.
+Jellyfish doesn’t offer a free trial, and its users are required to purchase an annual subscription to use the tool.
 Jellyfish integrates with GitHub, GitLab, BitBucket, Jira, Aha!, and Productboard.
 However, they don’t provide on-premise deployments.

-Waydev covers multiple perspectives and use cases regarding performance tracking.
+Waydev covers multiple perspectives and use-cases regarding performance tracking.
 We have listed some of their reports: